 This professional works in a tailored way to support the individual’s needs and personal learning style.

 This is what an SSP will work with the deaf student on:

 - Support preparation for assignments.

-- Proof reading and giving advice on use of English language in essays.
+- Giving advice on the use of the English language in essays.

-- Provide the HEI with specific advice on making adjustments aimed at the disability team and teaching staff.
+- Provide the HEI with specific advice on making adjustments for the disability team and teaching staff.

-The key aim is to enable deaf students to access their course and assignments, as well as overcoming any barriers to learning.
+The key aim is to enable deaf students to access their courses and assignments, as well as overcome any barriers to learning.

 Universities are not experienced in delivering lectures in an accessible way for deaf students.
 So, an SSP can work alongside the deaf student and University to ensure full access to the curriculum.